billierogue/billierogue/README.md

 - 👋 Hi, I’m @billierogue
 - 👀 I’m interested in ...heavy metal and spaghetti
-- 🌱 I’m currently learning ...graphic design..so i don't know why the hell i'm coding
+- 🌱 I’m currently learning ...graphic design..
-- 💞️ I’m looking to collaborate on ...nothing. i just wanna pass this friggin class
+- 💞️ I’m looking to collaborate on ...nothing. i just wanna pass this class
 - 📫 How to reach me ...DON'T

 <!---